-The clothes you wear will obviously change the weight you see on the scales, which again emphasises the importance of weighting yourself in the same conditions every day.
+The clothes you wear will obviously change the weight you see on the scales, which again emphasises the importance of weighing yourself in the same conditions every day.
 In your underwear is best but if you want to wear shorts, then make sure you’re wearing shorts every time.

-In a purely practical sense you could lose or gain weight at vastly accelerated rates.
+In a purely practical sense, you could lose or gain weight at vastly accelerated rates.
 However, in the pursuit of good health, improved fitness and ideal aesthetics I would strongly advise against this.